 During the COVID-19 pandemic we have all come to depend on our neighbours more than ever.
-For Yvonne Oldham (on the left of the photo above), who had a stroke in April this year, her neighbour Vicky Kelly’s (on the right of the photo above) F.A.S.T. actions may well have saved her life, and they almost certainly saved her from suffering a much more debilitating stroke.
+For Yvonne Oldham (on the left of the photo above), who had a stroke in April 2020, her neighbour Vicky Kelly’s (on the right of the photo above) F.A.S.T. actions may well have saved her life, and they almost certainly saved her from suffering a much more debilitating stroke.

 The day before her stroke 58-year-old Yvonne Oldham had just finished painting her house in Bekan, County Mayo.
 The next morning, she was working on her laptop when her right hand suddenly dropped dead by her side.
 This was the first time she realised that something wasn’t right.
 She initially ignored it but when her arm refused to work she got a sinister feeling that all was not well and that she needed help.

 Yvonne’s husband was in the UK caring for his elderly parents so, as she was alone in the house she walked the 3-minute journey to her neighbour Vicky Kelly’s house next door.

 What frightened Vicky most she said, was that in those 15 minutes she could see Yvonne’s condition deteriorating before her eyes

 “The minute I saw her I knew straight away she was having a stroke,” Vicky said.

 “She was starting to stagger, she had the facial droop, she said she couldn’t feel her right arm so I turned on my heels went straight back in and called the ambulance right away.”

 Luckily the ambulance arrived in just 15 minutes and Yvonne was taken immediately to Mayo General Hospital.